 Kennan Lecture Series.
-The NWC Commandant invites speakers to address the NWC student body as part of these series.
-All NWC students must attend (faculty are strongly encouraged to attend).
+The NWC Commandant invites speakers to address the NWC student body as part of this series.
+All NWC students must attend.
 The speaker topics vary but are often thematic.
 Most speakers are flag level officials or equivalent; many are NWC graduates.
-Most of these events occur on Wednesday mornings.
-Uniform for military students when a current serving four-star or civilian equivalent speaks is Class As.
+As noted, most of these events occur on Wednesday mornings.
+Uniform for military students when a currently serving four-star or civilian equivalent speaks is Class As.